mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

       want to do SSL termination on a reverse proxy like Caddy or Traefik.
     * Scan Type: Specifies how your smart speaker will search for Node-RED instances on your local network to use for local fulfillment.
 You can setup local fulfillment later, so set it to "Disabled" for now.
-    * Local fulfillment port: A port number to use for local fulfillment.
-Choose any port you want.
-This port is used for internal communication only and must not be forwarded externally.
-    * Public and Private Key: Path to public and private key files of your SSL certificate (if you do not use external SSL decryption).
-Remember that you need to restart Node-RED after the certificates are renewed.
     * Access Token Duration, Report Interval, Request sync delay, set_state message delay: Usually you don't need to change these values.
 Leave them at their default values.\
     <kbd>![](images/setup_instructions/nodered_configuration.png)</kbd>